If you’re a first-time owner, understanding how to properly feed your bearded dragon can feel somewhat like rocket science!

 What Can’t Bearded Dragons Eat?

-Basically, any food that isn’t an approved feeder (crickets, Dubia Roaches, Mealworms, super worms), an approved vegetable or fruit is not going to work.
+Basically, any food that isn’t an approved feeder (crickets, Dubia Roaches, Mealworms, super worms) or an approved vegetable or fruit is not going to work.